Scott-KC/Simplee.ToDo/README.md

 ## Support

-If you require support, or have a suggestion please feel free to reach out to me! <a href="mailto:scottcoburndev@gmail.com">Simplee Weather Dev Team</a>
+If you require support, or have a suggestion please feel free to reach out to me! <a href="mailto:scottcoburndev@gmail.com">Simplee Dev Team</a>